Skip to Content

 You must surrender the Postgraduate Certificate in Specialist Teaching before being eligible to graduate with the Postgraduate Diploma in Specialist Teaching.

-A student who has completed the Postgraduate Diploma in Specialist Teaching or the Master of Specialist Teaching will vary their programme of study to study two elective courses.
+A student who has completed the Postgraduate Diploma in Specialist Teaching or the Master of Specialist Teaching will vary their programme of study to enrol in two elective courses.

-To find out how to plan your study and/or see the courses that are necessary to complete the programme, please click the regulations button.
+To find out how to plan your study and/or see the courses that are necessary to complete the programme, please check the regulations.
 If you would like to find out more about individual course requirements, please use our Course Search.

 The Postgraduate Certificate in Specialist Teaching is awarded without endorsement.